githubhelp/otherwip/documentation/test/index.md

 *note - using a nested include (as above) creates an issue with formatting by inserting a line break before trailing parenthesis causing a broken link ref. only difference between the line above and the previous line is a 4hash prefix.

+%include test/link/page/testpage%}

+####{%include test/link/page/testpage%}

+*note - using a nested include (as above) creates an issue with formatting by inserting a line break before trailing parenthesis causing a broken link ref. only difference between the line above and the previous line is a 4hash prefix.